DulongSang/Snake/README.md

 it will take the neighbour with the least manhattan distance and without crashing with any part of the body as the next step.

+### Path Planning
+The program plans a current shortest path from the snake's head to the food and follows this path.
+The program uses [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) with manhattan distance as the heuristic to find the shortest path.

 ### Shortest Path
-The program computes the shortest path from the snake's head to the food and follows this path.
+The program computes a current shortest path from the snake's head to the food every tick, and take the first move of the path as the next step.
+Use A* as well.
-The program uses [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) with manhattan distance as the heuristic to find the shortest path.
+If there is no way from the head to the food, the program takes an available neighour of the snake as the next position.

 ### Hamiltonian Cycle
 The snake always follows a [hamiltonian cycle](https://en.wikipedia.org/wiki/Hamiltonian_path)